androidovshchik/android-reverse-starter/README.md

 ### Sign last apk
 ```
 $ sh rsign.sh [optional args]
+    -i=<number>                       Index of smali project in -n...-1 as DESC order or 1..+n as ASC order.
+Default is -1 which means last
     -a,--apks <file/folder>           Can be a single apk or a folder containing multiple apks.
 These are used
                                       as source for zipalining/signing/verifying.
 It is also possible to
                                       provide multiple locations space seperated (can be mixed file folder):